 Lagoon islands

-Murano and Burano work as half-day or day extensions, not as throwaway extras.
-Go only when the weather is decent and the core city has enough time of its own.
+Murano, Burano, Torcello and Lido work as half-day, full-day or seasonal extensions, not as throwaway extras.
+Go when the weather is decent, the core city has enough time of its own, and you are ready for Venice to become more horizontal, boat-led and spacious.

 Murano glassmaking